MLB

 The MLB offseason is starting to enter a decisive phase, as some free agents still haven’t settled on their future.
 Cody Bellinger has not commented on what will happen next season: while the Yankees are fighting to secure his services once again, the New York Mets aim to build a super team after signing Bo Bichette.

 In Queens, they were unable to make a move to acquire Kyle Tucker, so it wouldn’t be far-fetched to consider Bellinger joining Carlos Mendoza’s team.
-Meanwhile, in the Bronx, they could miss out on several opportunities to add a superstar, making an All-Star from Cardinals a good fit under these circumstances.
+Meanwhile, in the Bronx, they could miss out on several opportunities to add a superstar, making an All-Star from the St. Louis Cardinals a good fit under these circumstances.

 Alexander Wilson of Empire State Media revealed that if Bellinger’s return to the Yankees doesn’t materialize, an ideal player to replace him for the upcoming 2026 MLB season is none other than Brendan Donovan.